Exclusive Membership Privilege: 50% Discount on All Dental Treatments

 Significant bone formation occurs between 6-12 weeks, with new bone tissue beginning to mature and strengthen.
 By 3-4 months, osseointegration is usually sufficiently advanced to support light chewing forces.
 Complete integration may take 4-6 months in the lower jaw and 6-8 months in the upper jaw, where bone density is typically lower.

-Throughout this period, the implant must remain undisturbed to allow proper bone formation.
-Excessive movement or pressure during healing can disrupt the delicate cellular processes and prevent successful osseointegration from occurring.
+Throughout this period, the implant should remain as undisturbed as possible to allow bone formation.
+Excessive movement or pressure during healing can disrupt the delicate cellular processes and interfere with osseointegration.

 When Professional Assessment May Be Needed